I have to say, when I was asked to write an article for this subject I was a little surprised. Free shoes? Companies actually give away free shoes?

 As you peruse the different sites that ask for product testers for shoes and other items, it’s important to read the fine print.

-Participation according to the specific test center rules is very important in order for the product tests to be accurate and helpful to each company’s Research and Development division.
+Participation according to the specific test center rules is very important for the product tests to be accurate and helpful to each company’s Research and Development division.

 So, it’s smart to know exactly what each company will expect from you before signing up to be a product tester.